 You can get an opinion about the quality of a piece by taking small pieces to the upholsterer’s shop.
 For large pieces, ask a pro to visit your home.
 Most shops will send out an estimator at no charge.
 Keep in mind that an upholsterer might be biased toward advising you to restore an old piece, rather than sending you to a store to buy something new.

-But even if a piece will last, you may not save money by reupholstering it.
+But even if your club chair or Chesterfield sofa is good quality, you may not save money by reupholstering it.
 By reupholstering, you do retain the frame, springs, and probably some padding and stuffing.
-But the price of a comparable new piece may be as low as, or even lower than, what an upholsterer will charge to restore it.
+But the price of a comparable new piece may be as low as, or even lower than, what an upholsterer will charge to restore an old piece.

-To assess cost, compare price quotes from upholsterers with prices for comparable pieces of new furniture.
-If your existing piece is of very high quality or an antique, an upholsterer’s charges will be small compared to those of a replacement.
+To figure out costs of repairing vs. replacing, compare price quotes from upholsterers with prices for comparable pieces of new furniture.
+If your existing piece is of very high quality or an antique, an upholsterer’s charges will be small compared to replacement costs.
 But if your piece is of low or medium quality, the upholsterer’s fees for fabric and labor are very likely to be higher than a brand-new replacement.

 Cost will not be your only consideration, of course.
 You might want to reupholster a piece if you particularly like its design, it matches other pieces in your home, it fits perfectly in the available space, or for sentimental reasons.
 Also, you might want to recover because the fabrics you like best aren’t available on new pieces.

-If you decide to buy something new, our ratings of furniture stores should help you find a reliable retailer.
+If you decide to buy something new, our ratings of furniture stores will help you find a reliable retailer.